Afnaan-Ahmed/CompTIA-Security-plus-Resource-Vault/README.md

-# 🛡️ CompTIA Security+ (SY0-701) | The Ultimate Reference Index
+# 🛡️ CompTIA Security+ (SY0-701) - Reference Index

 This repository is a curated compilation of the resources I found most effective during my preparation for the **SY0-701** exam.

 Rather than hunting through dozens of outdated GitHub repos, I have indexed only the "Gold Standard" materials that are currently relevant for the 701 objectives.

+This repository is not meant to have the content directly, but rather point to relevant and curated content.

 ---